AudioSR Online:

 The original AudioSR research paper is AudioSR: Versatile Audio Super-resolution at Scale.
 You can also browse examples on the official project page.

 Run the AudioSR audio upscaler in the browser UI without local setup, GPU configuration, or manual pipeline scripts.
-Restore old and damaged music recording.
+Restore old and damaged music recordings, or use it as a model-specific audio restoration workflow for AI-generated tracks.

 AudioSR Example: Regenerated High Frequencies